PetrKorab/Arabica/docs/source/Time-series n-gram analysis.rst

     data = pd.read_csv('headlines.csv', encoding='utf8')

-The data subset looks like this:
+The data looks like this:

 +---------------------------------------------------------------------------------------------------------+--------------+
 | headline                                                                                                | date         |